This blog post was originally published on the Engagex blog on January 18, 2021.

 You can’t take it back.

-Customer insurance reviews are one of the best ways to identify opportunities to sell new policies to your existing customers.
+We know that customer insurance reviews are one of the best ways to identify opportunities to sell new policies to your existing customers.

 It may be the main motivator for many agents to meet with their customers at all.

-The truth is that sometimes your clients are at risk, because they have too little coverage or recently had a change in their life that requires a new policy.
+The truth is that sometimes your clients are at risk because they have too little coverage or recently had a change in their life that requires a new policy.